Blog > Articles

-What’s The Difference Between Ozempic and Wegovy?
+What’s the difference between Ozempic and Wegovy?

 Learn about using Wegovy® and Ozempic® for weight loss, what the difference between them is, Wegovy vs Ozempic dosage differences, and what you should pay attention to when choosing a medication.

-Published on: March 30, 2023
+March 30, 2023

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 Obesity is a complex, chronic disease that affects millions of people worldwide, leading to various health complications such as type 2 diabetes, high blood pressure, heart disease, and certain types of cancer.
 If medically appropriate, FDA-approved medications such as Wegovy® and Ozempic® may be prescribed to help a person reach their weight loss goals.
 In this article, we will discuss the similarities and differences between Ozempic and Wegovy.

-The Differences between Wegovy vs. Ozempic
+The differences between Wegovy vs. Ozempic

 Both Wegovy and Ozempic contain the same active ingredient known as semaglutide.
 Semaglutide is a GLP-1 receptor agonist which works by mimicking the GLP-1 hormone.
 Our body naturally makes this hormone that affects body weight and blood sugar control.
 GLP-1 acts on the appetite center of our brain to decrease hunger and cravings.
 It stimulates the release of insulin by the pancreas to lower blood sugar.
 However, there are some differences between Ozempic and Wegovy.

-Different FDA-approved Indications
+Different FDA-approved indications

 Ozempic is FDA-approved for the treatment of type 2 diabetes to improve glycemic control and reduce the risk of major adverse cardiovascular events (e.g. heart attack, stroke, or death).
 Wegovy is FDA-approved for chronic weight management in adults with obesity (BMI 30+ kg/m2) or overweight (BMI 27+ kg/m2) with at least one weight-related condition (such as high blood pressure, type 2 diabetes, or high cholesterol).
 Both Wegovy and Ozempic can be used in combination with healthy nutrition and increased physical activity for weight loss.
 Ozempic, unlike Wegovy, is considered off-label use.
 In some cases, a provider may prescribe Ozempic to help manage a person's weight as a result of medication availability or insurance coverage.

-Wegovy vs Ozempic Dosages
+Wegovy vs Ozempic dosages

 Both Wegovy and Ozempic are administered through an injectable prefilled pen.
 Pen doses are increased gradually over time to help reduce the risk of gastrointestinal side effects.
 The starting doses of Ozempic and Wegovy are the same, beginning at 0.25 mg and every four weeks increasing to 0.5 mg and then 1 mg.
 However, above 1 mg, Wegovy vs Ozempic dosages are different; Wegovy has two higher-strength doses of 1.7 mg and 2.4 mg while Ozempic has 2 mg.
 It is important to follow the recommended dosing and administration instructions provided by your healthcare provider.